 Yellowknife: The Aurora Capital

 Yellowknife (21,000), the territorial capital on the north shore of Great Slave Lake, is the NWT’s only significant city and the gateway to the territory’s wilderness experiences.
-Founded as a gold mining town in the 1930s (the Giant and Con mines dominated the local economy for 50 years), Yellowknife has evolved into a government and mining services city where the territorial public service, the diamond mining industry (Ekati and Diavik mine offices), and the outdoor tourism economy coexist in a subarctic environment that tests and rewards its residents in equal measure.
-The city’s Old Town district (wooden heritage buildings on the rocky knolls above Great Slave Lake, the Back Bay houseboat community) and the modern downtown (the Prince of Wales Northern Heritage Centre, the Legislative Assembly Building with its igloo-inspired dome) reflect the tension between the gold rush past and the contemporary capital present.
-The frame Lake Trail (the urban walking/skiing loop around Frame Lake in the city centre) and the Great Slave Lake lakeshore provide immediate outdoor access that justifies the city’s “Life is Better Here” slogan for those who embrace the subarctic lifestyle.
+Founded as a gold-mining town in the 1930s — the Giant and Con mines anchored the local economy for half a century — Yellowknife grew into a government and services hub.
+The territorial public service, the diamond-mining sector, and the outdoor-tourism economy now share a subarctic capital that tests its residents as readily as it rewards them.
+That diamond era is winding down: Rio Tinto’s Diavik mine delivered its final production in March 2026, and the nearby Ekati mine, the territory’s last operating diamond mine, faces an uncertain future.
+The Old Town — wooden heritage buildings on the rocky knolls above Great Slave Lake, the Back Bay houseboat community — sits a short walk from a modern downtown of the Prince of Wales Northern Heritage Centre and the Legislative Assembly Building, with its igloo-inspired dome.
+The Frame Lake Trail loops Frame Lake in the city centre for walkers and skiers, and the Great Slave Lake shoreline puts open water and ice within minutes of downtown.

 Aurora Borealis: The World’s Best Display